View all experts

 Microsoft’s program is powerful because of its extensive ramifications in the corporate world.
 So, to draw inspiration from their success, it’s important to understand that the alignment of your internal sales team is crucial to increasing the performance of your indirect sales team.

-What makes the program powerful is how the internal sales team at Microsoft is aware of the importance of letting partners "do their thing" while providing them with extensive first-hand training on new Microsoft apps.
+What makes the program powerful is that Microsoft's internal sales team is aware of the importance of letting partners “do their thing” while providing them with extensive first-hand training on new Microsoft apps.
 Alignment plus training equals great partner relationships.

 Reseller Program #3: Asana's "Channel" Partner Program

-The channel partner program from Asana is interesting because they provide a clear "pathway" on how to use certain partner services to unlock the capabilities of Asana on a large business scale.
+The channel partner program from Asana is interesting because it provides a clear “pathway” for using certain partner services to unlock Asana's capabilities on a large business scale.

-It's a refreshing take that allows the prospect to understand what they're getting out of the $X of dollars they pay on a monthly basis to use the partner's services.
+It’s a refreshing approach that allows the prospect to understand what they’re getting out of the $X they pay monthly to use the partner’s services.

 This gives both the end-user and the reselling partner the confidence to know that expectations are aligned and that there will be no guesswork during the sales process.